Have fun at home with a variety of activities

 The bean bag toss game is so simple, yet so entertaining!

-Make your own with this quick DIY version that cleverly uses a cardboard box for the targets.
+Make your own with this DIY version that uses a cardboard box for the board.
+And instead of that tutorial’s sewn bean bags, make these easy no-sew bean bags.

-Use anything that’s small and non-bouncy for the bean bag (so it will stay put after it’s thrown).
+Or don’t bother making the bean bags at all.
+Use anything around the house that’s small and non-bouncy for the bean bag (so it will stay put after it’s thrown).

 Create multiple holes to increase the challenge.
 And if keeping score would make things more exciting, mark the holes with numbers.